-As one of the UK’s leading independent sixth-form colleges, we pride ourselves on having created an environment where students enjoy working hard.
+As one of the UK’s leading independent fifth- and sixth-form colleges, we pride ourselves on having created an environment where students enjoy working hard.
 A degree of informality outside the classroom is balanced by an intensive teaching approach within the classroom.
-There is no uniform, everyone addresses each other on a first name basis and students only need to follow 10 sensible rules.
+There is no uniform, everyone addresses each other on a first-name basis and students only need to follow 10 sensible rules.
 However, students must embrace being taught intensively and rigorously in small classes and tested regularly.
-There is an absolute guarantee of fewer than 10 students in each class, and throughout the Autumn and Spring Terms weekly tests under exam conditions and across all subjects feature in the timetables of A level students.
+There is an absolute guarantee of fewer than 10 students in each class, and throughout the Autumn and Spring Terms weekly tests under exam conditions and across all subjects feature in the timetables of our A Level students.
 As a non-selective college, we employ well-qualified teachers and specialist support staff to stretch and challenge the most able, but support and nurture those who struggle.
 Every teacher at the college shares the common objective of helping students to succeed and, when necessary, going the extra mile to do so.
 In addition, many of our teachers are examiners or write textbooks for the subjects that they teach.

 Each of our students has a Personal Tutor.
 Personal Tutors guide, support and motivate the students they are responsible for.
 This involves monitoring students’ general wellbeing and academic progress throughout their studies at the college, tracking their weekly test, mock exam and public exam results, liaising with their subject tutors and maintaining an open and constructive dialogue with their parents or guardians.
 We cannot guarantee students will never experience difficulties during their MPW studies, but we do pledge to use the systems we have in place to diagnose difficulties early and rectify them quickly and constructively.